shakey-ltd/django-heroku-s3-template/README.md

 # Django, Heroku, S3 template

-**A project template for Django 1.6.2 with seperate production settings to easily deploy on Heroku with statics on S3.**
+**A project template for Django 1.6.2 with a production settings to easily deploy on Heroku with statics on S3.**

 Detailed instructions comming soon...